 You can read Part 5: Plan B’-ing here

 Call it Karma.
 Call it Divine Intervention.
-Call it what you will, but on December 15th Deborah’s luck kicked into hyperdrive.
+Call it what you will, but on December 15th Maria’s luck kicked into hyperdrive.

-The operation took place as scheduled, on December 22, and even though Deborah’s bump was only two centimetres in diametre, it still required an excision approximately the size of a hand.
+The operation took place as scheduled, on December 22, and even though Maria’s bump was only two centimetres in diametre, it still required an excision approximately the size of a hand.
 You are not reading that wrong.
-Dr. Hong removed a patch of skin that big from Deborah’s neck.
+Dr. Hong removed a patch of skin that big from Maria’s neck.

 He then arranged a biopsy to confirm the presence of any cancerous tissue.
 Findings were once again negative.